Connecticut to allow illegal immigrants to get driving license

-MILFORD, Connecticut (Reuters) - Connecticut joined other U.S. states that allow illegal immigrants to get a driver’s license, with the state Senate narrowly approving the measure on Thursday without a single Republican vote.
+MILFORD, Conn., May 30 (Reuters) - Connecticut joined other U.S. states that allow illegal immigrants to get a driver’s license, with the state Senate narrowly approving the measure on Thursday without a single Republican vote.

 Democratic Governor Dannel Malloy said he would sign the bill, which passed the Senate by a 19-16 vote, after a highly divisive debate that lasted overnight.